-Patron saint of knights
+Patron saint of Knights

 The Order of St. George of the House of Anjou

-The Dragon Order
+The Order of the Dragon

-The Order of St. George as a house order of the Habsburgs
+The Order of St. George as a House Order of the Habsburgs

 What remained, however, was the veneration of St. George.
-Emperor Maximilian had declared him to the patron saint of the House of Habsburg.
+Emperor Maximilian had declared him the patron saint of the House of Habsburg.

-After the war, Prince Johannes built the structure of the order as an association with the name “Club of St. George” based in Vienna.
-In 1960 the name was changed to “The Old Order of St. George”.
-At the end of the 1960s, Otto von Habsburg took over the protection of honor.
-The founders of the „Order of St. George – A European Order of the House of Habsburg-Lothringen” come from the circle of the „Old Order of St. George“.
+After the war, Prince Johannes rebuilt the structure of the Order as an association with the name „St. George‘s Club“ based in Vienna.
+In 1960 the name was changed to „Der Alte Orden vom St. Georg“ (The Old Order of St George).
+At the end of the 1960s, Otto von Habsburg took over the honorary patronage.
+The founders of the „Order of St. George – A European Order of the House of Habsburg-Lothringen“, which was renewed in 2008, came from the circle of the „Old Order of St. George“.

 A European Order of the House of Habsburg-Lothringen

-HIRH Archduke Karl assumed the role of Grand Master, Baron Dr. Norbert van Handel as Procurator of the Order.
-The latter made great contributions in this important development phase.
-On April 22, 2017, at the Kufstein Order Convention, Grand Master HIRH Archduke Karl appointed Baron Vinzenz von Stimpfl-Abele as Procurator of the Order of St. George, under whose leadership our community is gradually developing into a socially recognized, non-partisan value-political authority.
+HIRH Archduke Karl assumed the role of Grand Master, Baron Dr. Norbert van Handel became Procurator of the Order.
+The latter rendered great service in this important construction phase.
+On 22 April 2017, at the Order‘s Convention in Kufstein, Grand Master HIRH Archduke Karl appointed Baron Vinzenz von Stimpfl-Abele as Procurator of the Order of St. George, under whose leadership our community is gradually developing into a socially recognised, non-partisan politically valued authority.